jmsjigyasa/Instacart-Recommendation-Systems/README.md

 In order to achieve our goal we used the Instacart Dataset that has been made public.
 The details of the dataset are present below.

-### To get more details on the project please check the file FinalProjectReport.pdf
+### To get more details on the project please check the file FinalProjectReport.doc